google-research/android_world/README.md

 Please see [the guide](https://github.com/google-research/android_world/blob/main/docs/tasks_guide.md) on adding new tasks to AndroidWorld.

+## 🤝 Community Contributions

+We welcome community input and contributions:
+- Propose new task designs
+- Suggest evaluation metric improvements
+- Share experimental results and findings

+Please refer to Issues and Discussions for detailed conversations.

 ## Citation

-If you use our environment or data, please cite our paper:
+If you use our environment or data, please cite the original AndroidWorld paper:

 ```
 @misc{rawles2024androidworlddynamicbenchmarkingenvironment,